 The selected provider(s) is required to determine WIOA/CCMEP and CCMEP TANF eligibility at the time of intake using the JFS 03002 WIOA Youth Program Eligibility Application.
-The selected provider(s) shall also re-determine CCMEP TANF eligibility every six months using the JFS 03002.
+The selected provider(s) shall also re-determine CCMEP TANF eligibility on a semi-annual or annual basis, as required by state policy, using the JFS 03002.